-Best healers in the UK outlines some of the qualities you’ll find in the best healers in the UK.
+Best healers in the UK outlines some of the qualities that help people be the best healers.

 I became interested in healing nearly 30 years ago and since then have read many books, seen many healers and trained in many healing modalities.

-I built a busy healing practice in central London in 2009 and have worked with 1000s of clients from across the world.
+I built a busy healing practice in central London from 2009 and have worked with 1000s of clients from across the world.

 In the course of my healing explorations and education, I gradually began to identify certain qualities that made a good healer.

 There are many talented, dedicated and passionate healers in the UK.
 Not least, in the UK’s wonderful National Health Service.

 However, if you try to search online for a private healer in the UK or elsewhere, it can feel overwhelming + difficult to know where to start.